 The full statement is below.
 Click here for a PDF version.

-Note: we will continue to update the statement with new endorsements on a weekly basis.
+Note: We will continue to update the statement with new endorsements.
 If your organization would like to endorse the statement, please fill out this form.

 Oppose the Israel Anti-Boycott Act